Chris Kughn, LMFT

 (she/her)

-Director of Substance Use Services
+Regional Director Substance Use Services, Marin County

 Teresa is a native of Marin County who began her career path as a young adult, just after graduation from Tamalpais High School.
 She furthered her career with a degree in business from Heald’s Business College in San Francisco, and later completed U.C.
 Berkeley’s Alcohol and Drug Studies program to become a Certified Addiction Specialist.
 In 1999, Teresa co-founded the Helen Vine Recovery Center, also known as “The Vine”, and served as its Executive Director, a role she continues to hold.